featherdown

 The loch is full of birds; multitudes of them; wheeling, diving, scattering, settling.
 They’re here for the whitebait which are filling the head of the loch this autumn.
 I don’t know why this autumn and not others but it’s high tide just now and the bay is brimful.

 They’re mainly gulls: herring gulls, black-backed gulls, black-headed gulls (in their unhooded winter plumage), common gulls and kittiwakes – gulls of all ages and sizes.
-A good number of cormorants and shags are here too, snaking in among them.
+A good number of shags are here too, snaking in among them.
 A few razorbills and guillemots hang around at the edges of the melée, and the occasional resident heron stands watch on the shore.
 The seals are getting in on the action too, poking their noses up here and there and sliding smoothly in and out of the mouth of the River Inver.
 A gannet wings its way in from the river mouth heading seaward.

 The scene is ever-changing.
 For long spells, the birds sit around calmly, their pale bodies studding the loch’s dark grey surface in a distributed array which at times spans almost the width of the harbour.
 Then, when the shoals come in, they fly up and swoop down, crowding the water densely, the larger gulls especially, in a great mass of mottled wings.
 A colony is the usual collective noun for gulls but there’s no systematic colonising here.
 This is a clamouring of gulls, a noisy mass rising and falling, flocking and dispersing, floating and flyting, and feeding, feeding, feeding.
-Some of the gulls pluck the sprats from the surface of the water but most dive right in, the kittiwakes plunging with a noisy plop while the cormorants and shags slip neatly beneath with an elegant arching dive.
+Some of the gulls pluck the sprats from the surface of the water but most dive right in, the kittiwakes plunging with a noisy plop while the shags slip neatly beneath with an elegant arching dive.

 It’s quite a commotion and one I’ve never seen before, despite living on the loch itself for several years (aboard a boat in the harbour).
 When I ask around, however, I discover I’m not the only one.
 No-one’s seen this many birds on the loch for decades and we’re all captivated.
 Every time I’m in the village, I see someone standing by the shore, gazing out, transfixed: locals, tourists, delivery men, we’re all under the spell.
 I’m told social media is all a-flutter too, with photos and videos, sightings and observations.
 For me, it’s not just the sight but the sound which is compelling.
 When the feeding frenzy starts, the racket is immense: raucous, glaucous; an ear-rattling krilling and clacking, flapping and splashing.
 As it subsides, the cacophony simplifies, spreading out into distinct calls and cackles which punctuate the air, clarifying its dimensions.